arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/VPC/README.md

 * VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
 * Egress-only Internet Gateway: A stateful gateway to provide egress only access for **IPv6** traffic from the VPC to the Internet.

+*Default VPC: 1 subnet per AZ:*

 ![VPC_Diagram](https://docs.aws.amazon.com/vpc/latest/userguide/images/default-vpc-diagram.png)

 ### Network
-* public subnet: a subnet that has internet traffic routed through AWS's Internet Gateway.
-Any instance within a public subnet can have a public IP assigned to it (e.g. an EC2 instance with "associate public ip address" enabled).
+* public subnet: a subnet whose Route Table has a route that directs traffic to the Internet Gateway (and is configured to allocate public IPs for instances)
+* public instance: instance on a public subnet, with a public IP address associated
-* private instances: instances on a private subnet
+* private instance: instance on a private subnet
 * private subnet means the instances are not publicly accessible from the internet.
 They do NOT have a public IP address.
 For example, you cannot access them directly via SSH.
 Instances on private subnets may still access the internet themselves though (i.e. by using a NAT Gateway).

-## Default VPC

-* Amazon provides a default VPC to immediately deploy instances.
-* All Subnets in default VPC have a route out to the internet.

 ## VPC Peering

 * You can peer one VPC to another VPC using private IP subnets.
-* You can peer VPC's with others AWS accounts as well as with other VPC's in the same account.
+* You can peer VPCs with others AWS accounts as well as with other VPCs in the same account.

-## How to VPC Peering
+### How to VPC Peering

+* In VPC A's Route Table, add a destination='vpcB'sCIDR' and target=pcx-xyz, and vice versa in VPC B
 * Overlapping CIDR Blocks is not supported: You can't connect two VPC's that have the same CIDR.
 * Transitive Peering is not supported: